Skills Development Fund Training Stream

 Learn how to apply for funding to address challenges to hiring, training and retaining workers to drive Ontario’s economic growth.

-The application period for the Skills Development Fund Training Stream Round 6 is now open.
+The application period for the Skills Development Fund Training Stream has now closed.
+You will be notified if your application was successful or unsuccessful.

 Overview